sams96/sams96.github.io/content/about.md

 You could also get updates by email by feeding the RSS links into a service like [feedrabbit](https://feedrabbit.com/) or [RSS by email](https://rssby.email/).

 This site was built with [Hugo](https://gohugo.io) with a modified [Anubis](https://github.com/mitrichius/hugo-theme-anubis) theme (with credit to the [monochrome](https://github.com/dyutibarma/monochrome) which this site used to be based on, [leejo.github.io](https://leejo.github.io) and the default [LaTeX](https://www.latex-project.org) theme which were all inspirations for this theme), and is hosted on [Github Pages](https://pages.github.com).

+Everything on this website is entirely my own work, unless otherwise mentioned.
+I do not use large language models to write any text, and all images are produced and edited without the assistance of any "AI".